poooi/poi/docs/plugin.md

 translated = __ 'to translate'
 ```

-More information on i18n-2 package, please refer to [i18n-2](https://github.com/jeresig/i18n-node-2)
+For more information on i18n-2 package, please refer to [i18n-2](https://github.com/jeresig/i18n-node-2)

-For i18n of game resources，poi predefines a translation method，for non-window plugin, it can be called as below:
+For i18n of game resources, poi predefines a translation method, for non-window plugin, it can be called as below:

 ```coffeescript
 resource = window.i18n.resources.__ 'to translate'